-This page sets out current guidance about face coverings and social distancing on campus.
+This guide sets out current guidance about using campus, face coverings and social distancing.

 Primary page content